LuChenLab/NeuRGI/README.md

 ### (Optional) *In silico* knockout

 You can further use [OntoVAE](https://github.com/hdsu-bioquant/onto-vae) to perform *in silico* knockout of predicted functional genes based on the own GMM classification results.
-We have placed the script at `OntoVAE.ipynb`
+We have placed the script at `OntoVAE.ipynb`.

 &nbsp;